kodefox/infra/packages/exoflex/README.md

 ## Pre-requisites

-This library uses `hooks` so you need to use at least:
+This library uses `hooks` so you need at least:

 - `react` version >= `16.8.0`
 - `react-native` version >= `0.59.0`

-This library also required you to use `react-native-svg` >= `9.3.3`.
-But if you use `Expo` you could install it by running `expo install react-native-svg`.
+This library also requires you to use `react-native-svg` >= `9.3.3`.
+If you use `Expo` you should install it by running `expo install react-native-svg`.

-If you are not using `Expo`, you should install it by following [this step](https://github.com/react-native-community/react-native-svg/#installation).
+If you are not using `Expo`, you should install it by following [these steps](https://github.com/react-native-community/react-native-svg/#installation).

-Exoflex includes automatic fonts loading using `expo-font`.
+Exoflex includes automatic font loading using `expo-font`.
 If you want to opt-out and handle the font loading manually, use [babel-plugin-optional-require](https://github.com/satya164/babel-plugin-optional-require).

 ## Installation

-To install this library, you could use npm or yarn:
+To install this library, use npm or yarn:

 ```
 yarn add exoflex
 ```

 For bare React Native project, you also need to install `react-native-vector-icons`.
-For `react-native<0.60.0`, you need to link the library first.
+For `react-native < 0.60.0`, you need to link the library.

-If you are using TypeScript, naviflex is built using TypeScript and we shipped it along with the `.d.ts` file, so you do not have to install `@types/exoflex`.
+This library is built using TypeScript and ships with `.d.ts` files, so you do not need to install `@types/exoflex`.

 ## Available Components

-To use this library, it's really advised that you use the `Provider` component to wrap your App.
+To use this library, it's really advised that you wrap your application with the `Provider` component.

-You can find all available components from links below:
+You can find all available components as follows:

 - [Accordion](https://github.com/kodefox/infra/blob/master/packages/exoflex/docs/components/Accordion.md)
 - [ActivityIndicator](https://github.com/kodefox/infra/blob/master/packages/exoflex/docs/components/ActivityIndicator.md)